chingu-voyages/soloproject-tier1-website-template/README.md

 ## Overview
-This project provides you with Great Practice Making MODERN LOOKING web apps by cloning the "Conquer" Website Template in HTML/CSS/JS WITHOUT the Bootstrap and Jquery!
+This project provides you with Great Practice Making MODERN LOOKING web apps by cloning the "Conquer" Website Template in HTML/CSS/JS WITHOUT the Bootstrap and Jquery or other libraries (like Materialize)!

 When you download it to check out, the design is made using Bootstrap and Jquery, but we want you to make it without those libraries, just using your mad HTML, CSS, and JavaScript skillz!